mefengl/chat-play/apps/twice/README.md

 # ChatGPT Twice

-**Notice: still in development, will publish to greasyfork when ready**

 This userscript is designed to make ChatGPT generate two responses to every question, providing more variety in the answers.

 ## Features